 Recognizable faces include John Tesh, Ted Raimi, and Heather Langenkamp.
 Written and directed by Wes Craven, this is the tale of a vicious killer who dies in the electric chair and then comes back (through electricity, of course) for revenge.

 Starring: Mitch Pileggi and Peter Berg

 Can't Get Enough?

-In case you missed it, check out my first list, 31 Campy, Cheesy Horror Films for Halloween.
+In case you missed it, check out my first list, The Best Comedy Horror Films to Binge This Halloween.
 It's got even more of the best (and worst) comedic horror movies for your viewing pleasure.

 © 2017 Sara Krentz